naveen-dwivedi-7/naveen-dwivedi-7/README.md

 I am currently persuing B.Tech in Computer Science and Engineering from  Galgotias College of engineering and Technology, Greater Noida.
-I love to do problems solving using programming in platform like codechef , leetcode etc .and I am learning and Interested in cutting Edge Technologies - ML, IOT and Web Dev.
+I love to do problems solving using programming in platform like codechef , leetcode etc .and I am learning and Interested in cutting Edge Technologies - ML, IOT .

-Skills: Problem Solving , C++ , DSA, Python ,Java ,IOT , ML
+Skills: Problem Solving , C++ , DSA, Python , ,IOT ,Data Analytics

 - 🔭 I’m currently working on Problems solving optimization
 - 🌱 I’m currently learning New Technologies